st4sd/st4sd-deployment/docs/install-requirements.md

 **Note**: See [`elaunch.py`](https://github.com/st4sd/st4sd-runtime-core/blob/master/scripts/elaunch.py) for the full list of the command-line arguments to the ST4SD runtime.

+## Registry backend feature gates

+The st4sd-registry-backend provides feature gates for administrator to disable or enable functionalities on the st4sd-registry-ui.

+### The isGlobalRegistry toggle

+If you are planning to expose your st4sd-registry-ui deployment publicly, set the value of `isGlobalRegistry` to `true` .
+This will disable features such as viewing experiment runs to reduce security concerns.

+### Disabling features

+Some feature gates are on by default.
+These settings typically involve giving read-only access to data.

+- Set `backendEnableCanvas` to `false` to prevent users from looking at the graph representation of virtual experiments.

+### Enabling features

+These settings typically involve giving users the ability to create, modify, or run experiments.
+As such, they are off by default.

+- Set `backendEnableBuildCanvas` to `true` to give users the ability to create virtual experiments from scratch through the Registry UI.
+- Set `backendEnableEditParameterisation` to `true` to give users the ability to modify the parameterisation of virtual experiments directly from the Registry UI.
+- Set `backendEnableRunExperiment` to `true` to give users the ability to run virtual experiments directly from the Registry UI.

 ## Optional Internal Experiments storage

 The st4sd-runtime-service has support for storing DSL 2.0 experiments in its internal storage which is hosted on a S3 bucket.